Winsthai/fullstackopen-P5/README.md

 - Using localStorage to save and retrieve information quickly in the browser
 - Using props.children for referencing the child components of a component
 - Separating each aspect of the page into components and managing their states accordingly
+- PropTypes package to make components have required props
+- Utilizing a linter (ESlint) to keep code organized